wyndhblb/timeslab/README.md

 just gonna copy and paste the docs string really

+NOTE: all input times are converted to UTC first

     define: a time slab is basically a string representation of resolutions on a time